Life Saving Calls

 Reassess: N/A

-Conclusion: medical director contacted and explained the circumstance, calling it a DOS based on down time, age, history and family wishes.
-Family thanked us for respecting patients and their wishes.
+Conclusion: medical director contacted and determine nothing could have been done based on down time, age, history and then family wishes.
+Family thanked us for respecting the patient and their wishes.

 Medic 4: 0 Death: 1